 Terms and Conditions - Tours

-Read more about the terms and conditions that applies when booking a tour from Fjord Tours online, or from an agent or sales outlet in Norway or abroad.
+Read more about the terms and conditions that applies when you as a consumer book a tour online from Fjord Tours, or from an agent or sales outlet in Norway and abroad.
+Tour operators and Agents are directed to book from our online agent portal, where different Tems & Conditions applies.

 Please ensure that you have valid travel insurance that covers your loss if any incidents should occur that prevent you from making use of your tickets and taking the trip you have booked.
 As a service to you, we offer cancellation protection which you may purchase together with your trip at the cost of 350 NOK.
 Read more about the cancellation protection here.